 2. Get Good Grades in Your O’Level Examinations

-Most Nigerian tertiary institutions demand that you obtain your O’Level results at or above certain grades.
+Most Nigerian tertiary institutions demand that you get your O’Level results at or above certain grades.

 Your O’Level subject combination must be exactly what is requested by your school of choice.